-CoisCéim's designated Child Protection Officer undertakes a risk assessment prior to the operation of each project.
-Where necessary, details of risky equipment are noted and appropriate steps are taken to minimise this risk.
+CoisCéim's undertakes a risk assessment prior to the operation of each project.
+Where necessary, details of risky equipment are noted and appropriate steps are taken to minimize this risk.

-In the event of an incident/accident, the following steps should be carried out:

-If the accident is minor, ensure all reasonable and appropriate action is taken to minimise the effect.

-If the accident is of a more serious nature then an ambulance may need to be called.
-CoisCéim's register of contact details for children/young people should be consulted and the relevant person made aware of the accident and of the actions being taken.

-All accidents should be reported to the Designated Child Protection Officer or the Deputy Child Protection Officer.
+- In the event of an incident/accident, the following steps should be carried out: - If the accident is minor, ensure all reasonable and appropriate action is taken to minimise the effect. - If the accident is of a more serious nature then an ambulance may need to be called.
+CoisCéim's register of contact details for children/young people should be consulted and the relevant person made aware of the accident and of the actions being taken. - All accidents should be reported to Project Leader or the Designated Liaison Person.